 - Access to lip-reading classes, hard of hearing and deaf clubs

 - Organisations providing specialist equipment

 - Details of support from other organisations.

 You do not need to be certified as sight impaired, severely sight impaired or deaf to access our service.
-Anyone who feels that they are struggling with their eye sight or hearing can request an assessment.

 Further help and support